AmitSingh2903/Kalvium_SWE-Task/README.md

 # Kalvium SWE_Task

 A lightweight, user-friendly PDF co-viewer built with HTML, CSS, and JavaScript, featuring an intuitive interface for easy navigation.
 This PDF Co-Viewer lets multiple users view a synchronized PDF presentation in real-time.
 Designed for seamless remote collaboration, the tool enables an admin to control page navigation, ensuring all users see the same slide as the admin progresses.
-Ideal for educational settings and remote presentations, this co-viewer keeps everyone on the same page—literally—whether it’s a teacher leading a class or a presenter sharing slides with a remote audience.
+Ideal for educational settings and remote presentations, this co-viewer keeps everyone on the same page, whether it’s a teacher leading a class or a presenter sharing slides with a remote audience.
 Built with simplicity, it provides a clean and smooth experience using HTML, CSS, and JavaScript.

 Features:
 1. Real-Time Synchronization: Ensures that any page change made by the admin instantly reflects across all connected viewers, keeping everyone on the same page.